netdata/netdata/ml/README.md

 DAR	    10%	30%	20%	20%	30%		22% NAR_t1-t10

-DAR        = Dim Anomaly Rate
+DAR        = Dimension Anomaly Rate
 NAR        = Node Anomaly Rate
 NAR_t1-t10 = Node Anomaly Rate over t1 to t10
 ```

-Here we can just average a row or a column and work out an ["anomaly rate"](#anomaly-rate).
-For example, if we were to just average along a row then this would be the ["anomaly rate"](#anomaly-rate) across all dimensions at time t.
-Likewise if we averaged a column then we would have the ["anomaly rate"](#anomaly-rate) for dimension d over the time window t=1-10.
-Extending this idea we can work out an ["anomaly rate"](#anomaly-rate) for the whole matrix or any subset of it we might be interested in.
+Here we can just average a row or a column and work out an ["anomaly rate"](#anomaly-rate) in any direction.
+For example, if we were to just average along a row then this would be the ["node anomaly rate"](#node-anomaly-rate) (all dimensions) at time t.
+Likewise if we averaged a column then we would have the ["dimension anomaly rate"](#dimension-anomaly-rate) for each dimension over the time window t=1-10.
+Extending this idea we can work out an overall ["anomaly rate"](#anomaly-rate) for the whole matrix or any subset of it we might be interested in.

 ### Anomaly Detector - Node level anomaly events

-Netdata uses the concept of an ["anomaly detector"](#anomaly-detector) that looks at all the anomaly bits of the node and if a sufficient percentage of them are high enough for a persistant amount of time then an ["anomaly event"](#anomaly-event) will be produced.
-This anomaly event signals that there was sufficient evidence among all the anomaly bits that some strange behaviour might have been detected.
+Netdata uses the concept of an ["anomaly detector"](#anomaly-detector) that looks at all the anomaly bits of the node and if a sufficient percentage of them are high enough for a persistent amount of time then an ["anomaly event"](#anomaly-event) will be produced.
+This anomaly event signals that there was sufficient evidence among all the anomaly bits that some strange behavior might have been detected in a more global sense across the node.

-Essentially if the ["Node Anomaly Rate"](#node-anomaly-rate) (NAR) passes a defined threshold and stays above that threshold for a persistant amout of time a "Node Anomaly Event" will be triggered.
+Essentially if the ["Node Anomaly Rate"](#node-anomaly-rate) (NAR) passes a defined threshold and stays above that threshold for a persistent amount of time a "Node [Anomaly Event](#anomaly-event)" will be triggered.

 These anomaly events are currently exposed via `/api/v1/anomaly_events`